 So, would you like to increase your restaurant’s online presence?
 Are you ready to make thousands of dollars every month by ranking your business on the first page of Google?

-Then grab a pen and paper and note down everything I’m going to tell you in this complete local SEO guide for restaurant owners.
+Then grab a pen and paper and note down everything in this article on how to optimize your restaurant website for the local restaurant SEO.

 What Is Restaurant SEO?